Omikhleia/omikhleia-sile-packages/README.md

 # omikhleia-sile-packages
 Packages and classes for the SILE typesetter

 I wanted to give a try to the [SILE](https://github.com/sile-typesetter/sile) typesetting system.
 If I had to typeset a book, however, the current version of SILE (0.10.15 at the initial time of writing) lacks many supporting packages for the sort of things I usually write.
-Here is my attempt at providing packages or classes the would fit my needs.
+Here is my attempt at providing packages or classes that would fit my needs.

 Some of the things I may (or not) provide here:
 - [X] epigraphs